 Jan Molby, pronounced Yan, from a small area of Merseyside called Denmark.

-Tin Tin, a celebrated nosey parker and his dearest friend, an elderly sea dog. (hang on, were they doing it?)
+Tin Tin, a young private dick and his dearest friend, an elderly sea Captain. (hang on)

-Jan van Eyck, pronounced Yan.
-Doer of world renowned paintings like the Arnolfini Marriage Portrait, in which the dog at the feet of the bride symbolises chastity.
+Jan van Eyck, famous for the Arnolfini Marriage Portrait, in which the dog at the feet of the bride symbolises chastity.
 There’s a later portrait where her hair is all over the shop.
 No dog.

 Halloumi, one of a number of great Cypriot imports.
 Famous for making a squeaking noise when you hurt its feelings

-The Killing (Danish: Forbrydelsen) – 78 episodes of intrigue and corruption, in which the killer wanders into view in ep 1 with blood dripping from his hands and penis and an arrow pointing to him that says “rapist/murderer”.
-But, seriously guys, how good was that jumper?
+The Killing (Danish: Forbrydelsen) – 78 episodes of intrigue and corruption, in which the killer wanders into view in ep 1 with blood dripping from his hands and penis.

 Peter Schmeichel, another Danishman.
 Ironically missed an open goal when he didn’t name his son Michael.